By Brooke Bacak

 Many mothers and fathers in our communities face unplanned pregnancies.
 By supporting organizations that exist to serve their needs, we can do more in one year to protect and preserve the sanctity of life than Washington will do in a lifetime.

 Brooke Bacak is a guest contributor for the Alabama Policy Institute (API).
-Brooke is an expert in various public policy areas, having spent seven years of her career in Washington D.C. serving as policy advisor to several Republican members of the U.S. Senate, including Senator Ted Cruz, Senator Jeff Sessions, Senator Jon Kyl, and Senator Tom Coburn.
-Brooke and her husband reside in Tuscaloosa with their three children.
+Brooke is an expert in various public policy areas, having spent seven years of her career in Washington D.C. serving as policy advisor to several republican members of the U.S. Senate, including Senator Ted Cruz, Senator Jeff Sessions, Senator Jon Kyl, and Senator Tom Coburn.
+Brooke and her husband, a public school teacher, reside in Tuscaloosa with their three children.